the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 # leanpub-end-insert
 ~~~~~~~

-Now it does not matter how many items there are in the list, because the loop takes care of rendering all of them.
+Now it does not matter how many items there are in the list, because the loop takes care of displaying all of them.
 In modern JavaScript though, you will often see a built-in array method being used over a for loop statement.
-In this case, a `forEach()` method may be appropriate to use as well, because in almost all cases it can be used to replace a loop:
+In this case, a `forEach()` method may be appropriate to use as well:

 {title="main.js",lang="javascript"}
 ~~~~~~~